gatsbyjs/gatsby/packages/gatsby-remark-prismjs/README.md

 ## Contributing Notes

-We are vendoring the `prismjs` components file in `prism-language-dependencies.js`.
+We vendor the `prismjs` components file in `prism-language-dependencies.js`.
 We use the `prism-language-dependencies.js` file to tell `gatsby-remark-prismjs` which languages it can syntax highlight.
 Thus, when the `prismjs` library is updated, we need to update the our `prism-language-dependencies.js` file.
 To do this, we have created a script at `scripts/get-prism-language-dependencies.js`.
 To run this script:

 * Move into the `gatsby/packages/gatsby-remark-prismjs/scripts` dir